DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 To help catch potential issues with Hooks, you can use the `eslint-plugin-react-hooks` plugin, which provides lint rules for Hooks.
 This plugin automatically checks for violations of the rules of Hooks and exhaustive dependencies.

-> 🛠️ We use vite, so this isn't a crazy rabbit hole, but it absolutely could be if we didn't.
+> 🛠️ We use Vite, so this isn't a crazy rabbit hole, but it could be if we didn't.
 However, these settings are already covered by the default `...reactHooks.configs.recommended.rules` vite comes with out of the box.
-I like this section, but would probably pivot it to talk about that instead.
-Finally, what file is this?
+I like this section but would probably pivot it to talk about that existing default rule instead.
+>
+> Finally, what file is this?
+There is no context here.

 ```json
 {